 Up on your toes, just like the bum kicks and high knees, kick straight ahead.
 Kicking from the hips, keep your knees fairly straight and aim for the same quick pitter-patter tempo of your rapid high knees.
 Perform 20 then resume running on the spot for 20 steps, do this 3 times.

 As a rule, static stretching puts your muscles to sleep and dynamic stretching wakes them up.

-Step into a lunge position as pictured below.
+Step into a lunge position as pictured below right.
 Shift your weight forwards onto the front foot to feel a stretch in the hip flexor muscles/very top of your thigh.
 Immediately relax back and repeat.
-In kneeling, simply do a long lunge and put your back knee of the floor.
-Shift your weight forward from this position as above.
+In kneeling, simply start in a kneeling lunge, shift your weight forward to feel a stretch in the front of your hip, quickly return and repeat.
 Tense your buttocks again to increase the stretch.
 Perform 10 on each leg.